LP-116/javascript-challenge/README.md

 ---
 ## Method

-For this assessment I designed a new HTML webpage by using the homework example as a starting point and then changing the bootstrap theme/images/text/colors and adding a background image.
+For this assessment I designed a new HTML webpage by using the challenge example as a starting point and then changing the bootstrap theme/images/text/colors and adding a background image.

 Firstly, the code creates a table showing all available data.
 This is completed by creating a buildTable function and then using the function on the dataset.
 The function builds up empty rows for each data entry and then appends the dataset values into the table.